devmanorg/sms-sending-db/README.md

 ### `add_sms_mailing(…)`

-Method adds to Redis multiple records representing a new SMS mailing.
+The method adds to Redis multiple records representing a new SMS mailing.

 ### `get_pending_sms_list()`

-Method get from Redis all pending messages from all mailings at once.
+The method gets from Redis all pending messages from all mailings at once.

 ### `update_sms_status_in_bulk(…)`